SteveJSmith1/subtitleTools/README.md

 ### subtitleToolsTest.py

 Test script based upon seasons 1 - 6 of 24.
-Tests functions from srtTools and nameToolsTest
+Tests functions from srtTools and nameTools.